simonschoof/simonschoof.com/content/post/first-steps-fsharp.md

 ### Summary

-- type provider
-- annoyances:
-  - type initialisation exception -> difficult to find out what happend
 - Easy to setup.
-Runs smooth under linux.
-Dos and donts were easy to follow especially after working with kotlin at work
+- Runs smooth under linux.
+- Dos and donts were easy to follow especially after working with kotlin at work
-- Feels like if it compiles it works.
+-  Feels like some could write fewer test because of the type system.
+- Development workflow with repl and script
-- Files must be in order.
+- files must be in order

+- I had a bt of a different idea on how the F# json type provider works.

-- documentation for fsharp not as much as java or c# (not quantified --> just a feeling)
+- documentation for fsharp not as extensive as for c#
-- integration of c3 .net libs -->
+- Some struggle to integration of C# .net libs e.g. AWS -> lack of examples or some mysterious type initialisation exception which which also disappeared misteriously never found out what happened

+### TL;DR

+First successful attempt to write F# and also wrote my first blog article about it.
+Great Success!